ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

      $ sudo ./MotionPro_Linux_Ubuntu_x86-64_1.2.3.sh
    ```

-To start the MotionPro client, you must input at least the `hostname` and `username` as arguments. `Site` can be either a domain name or an IP address.
+To start the MotionPro client, you must enter the `hostname` and `username` as arguments. `Site` can be either a domain name or an IP address.
 {: tip}

-## MotionPro StandAlone Mac OS X
+## MotionPro stand-alone clients for Mac OS X
 {: #motionpro-standalone-client-mac}

-To install and set up MotionPro on Mac OS, follow these steps for your particular version.

-Uninstall any previous versions of the client before you install a new version.
+### If you start from the Web browser and use the automatically installed MotionPro client
+{: #web-browser-auto-install-motionpro}

+If you have ever [logged on to SSL VPN](/docs/iaas-vpn?topic=iaas-vpn-getting-started#login-to-the-vpn) using a Web browser, the compatible version of MotionPro client is installed.

+1. Next time you click on the desired VPN endpoint from the [VPN endpoint page](https://www.ibm.com/cloud/vpn-access) and log in, the client is automatically launched.
+2. A profile for the selected endpoint is automatically loaded in your Web-launched MotionPro client.
+You do not have to create a new profile.
+3. Click **Connect**.

+### If you are using the manually installed MotionPro clients
-{: important}
+{: #manually-installed-motionpro-clients}

+If you have downloaded and installed the MotionPro client manually from the following pages, follow these steps to configure a connection.

+* Mac OS MotionPro client on the [Array Networks Clients and Tools page](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){:external}
+* Mac OS MotionPro client (Web-Launched MP Client) on the [Array Networks Clients and Tools page](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){:external}
+* MotionPro Plus clients from the [Apple Store](https://apps.apple.com/us/app/motionpro-plus/id1218085720?mt=12){:external}

-1. Open the MotionPro Plus application.
+1. Open the Mac MotionPro or MotionPro Plus application.
 1. Click **Profile**, then **Create**.
 The Create Profile window shows.
 1. Enter the following information:
    * Profile Name